stephanemagnan/PS2-to-USB-Keyboard/README.md

 /****************** WIRING DIAGRAM ******************/

 / *** WIRING DIAGRAM: TEENSY 3.6 (with external power supply) ***/

 Notes:
 - Teensy 3.6 is a 3.3V logic microcontroller.
 5V power can be provided to the board's Vin pin, but Vusb to Vin connection on the back of the board must be severed.
+- you may not need an external power supply, but I had one set up wo I was using it.
+I did not test without.
+Your computer's USB port may provide sufficient amperage.

 PIN gnd TO: pin 4 [gnd] on ps2 controllers 1 and 2, power supply ground PIN 23 TO: pin 2 [command] on ps2 controllers 1 and 2